- Hardiness Zone: 5-11 Annual

 Companion Planting Tips

-Avoid Planting Near: Other nightshades that might compete for nutrients — give tomatillos room to sprawl
+Avoid Planting Near: Corn or heavy feeders that may compete for nutrients

 Common Issues and Solutions

-No Fruit Formation: Plant at least two tomatillo plants nearby for proper cross-pollination
+Poor Fruit Set: Plant at least two tomatillo plants for cross-pollination — they won’t self-pollinate like tomatoes

 Seeds Per Packet